JAY6844/self-driving-demo/README.md

 Follow the **Set Up** section of the [Get Started](https://docs.clusterone.com/get-started#set-up) guide to add your GitHub personal access token to your Clusterone account.

-Then follow [Create a project](https://docs.clusterone.com/get-started#create-a-project) section to add MNIST project.
+Then follow [Create a project](https://docs.clusterone.com/get-started#create-a-project) section to add self-driving-demo project.
 Use **`clusterone/self-driving-demo`** repository instead of what is shown in the guide.

 ### Run on Clusterone